The Challenge of Father’s Day for Grievers

 One Grieving Goal

 Remember, one of the goals in grieving is to not judge yourself on how you’re grieving.
-There is no right or wrong way to grieve. real.
-The way to grieve is the way that comes naturally to you.
+There is no right or wrong way to grieve.
+The way to grieve is the way which comes naturally to you.
 Nobody should judge another’s grief or grieving behavior.
 And you should not judge your own either.

 Honor the truth.
 This “Hallmark card day” Father’s Day is a hard day for someone whose Dad has died.
 You have every right to be sad that your Dad is not physically here with you any longer.